Will Imran Khan be able to contest Pakistan’s upcoming elections?

 Concerns are mounting in Pakistan over Imran Khan’s eligibility to contest an upcoming general election after he was arrested for the second time this year.

-Mr Khan, a 70-year-old former international cricketer, was swiftly taken into custody on Saturday from his home in Lahore after a sessions court sentenced him to three years in jail for illegally selling state gifts during his tenure as prime minister from 2018 to 2022.
+The 70-year-old former international cricketer was swiftly taken into custody on Saturday from his home in Lahore after a sessions court sentenced him to three years in jail for illegally selling state gifts during his tenure as prime minister from 2018 to 2022.

 The conviction – even by a local sessions court – means Mr Khan will not be able to take part in any elections for the next five years as he will remain ineligible for public office.
 Mr Khan, who has denied any wrongdoing, faces more than 170 other cases.